 How eMailPlatform adheres with the GDPR

-Secured servers located in Denmark
+Secure servers – located in the Netherlands

 Delivery of emails to recipients